Pearls Before Swine by Stephan Pastis for January 26, 2021

 52. Missing large

-ILK over 3 years ago
+ILK almost 4 years ago

 For those of you saying that we should raise taxes on corporations please understand the following.
 Please understand that corporations want to make more money.
 They do this by growing.
 They grow by increasing their products.
 To do this they have to hire more and build more buildings.
 In other words, create jobs.
 Not perfect but it is the way it is.
 Countries that have tried it differently result in miserable quality of life not better for it’s people